Every course is inherently an investigation.

-My mission as a teacher in the social sciences s to help students to develop critical thinking, in this way, forming future anthropologists that will be able to conduct autonomous research.
+My mission as a teacher in the social sciences s to help students to develop critical thinking, in this way, preparing them to conduct autonomous research.
 To ensure that students achieve this, I encourage them to undertake research in the field from an earlier stage of their studies, and I incorporate the conduction of a mini-fieldwork experience as a requirement for assessment in my courses.
 Throughout the course, I plan and deliver lessons through ‘small teaching’, which means that I unpack multiple smaller objectives and activities with the goal of guiding the students through a gradual process of learning progression.

 2022 Part-Time Teaching Lecturer, Introduction to Social Research (SOCI 2012), face-to-face, University of Adelaide

 2022 Part-Time Teaching Lecturer, Understanding Criminology (CRIM 1001), University of Adelaide

 2022 Part-Time Teaching Lecturer, Contemporary Issues in Criminology (CRIM 3001), face-to-face, The University of Adelaide

 2022 Guest Lecturer, Creative and Visual Anthropology (ANTH 1104), face-to-face, The University of Adelaide

 2021 Guest Lecturer, Creative and Visual Anthropology (ANTH 1104), online, The University of Adelaide

 2020 Guest Lecturer, Creative and Visual Anthropology (ANTH 1104), online, The University of Adelaide

 2016 Art Teacher, Bhutanese Ethnic School of Salisbury in Adelaide, South Australia

 2015 Assistant Teacher, Post-Soviet Word, Image and Memory (RS4), The University of Edinburgh